LiveHelperChat/lhc-chatbot/extension/lhcchatbot/doc/readme.txt

 ChatterBot extension for Live Helper Chat

-1. Copy osticket folder to extension folder so it should look like extension/lhcchatbot
+1. Copy lhcchatbot folder to extension folder so it should look like extension/lhcchatbot

 2. Execute install.sql script on your database